 The effects of these IBS symptoms may lead to nausea.

 The exact cause of IBS remains unknown.
-However, researchers have identified several potential underlying factors, such as:
+However,

 Side effects of laxatives or other medications